RoyalFox2140/Essence2200/Magic Balance.md

 1 mana : 10 Essence
 1 rune: 100 mana : 1000 Essence
 1 rune conjured: 250 mana
+1 transmutation rune conjured: 400 mana to nerf transmutation 1 mana : 8 Essence when conjured from spells to nerf transmutation

+These nerfs to transmutation are essential for mid-game and end-game mana regeneration rate.
+It only goes up.

 IMPORTANT!!!
 I treat bio damage as black magic damage and acid damage as both bio and acid damage.
 Heres the short reason why, we have no damage for black magic, And I'd say any resistance to poison or acid applies to the other, so acid damage works well to replace bio.

+MANA REGENERATION IS PROPORTIONAL TO THE MANA CAP!
+I nerfed regeneration rate for a reason.
+Regen rate is 8 hours by default no matter what the cap is.
+At a 7000 mana cap you're regenerating about 360 or so per hour.
+It only goes up as your cap does.

 Elemental:
 I let you learn various different attack types with varying usefulness, some enemies will be resistant or immune to acid or electric or potentially fire.